 Nadel’s charity for this year’s event is Focus on Teens, which serves homeless teens in Dallas Independent School District schools.

-Brad Sham is in his 38th season as the radio play-by-play voice of the Dallas Cowboys, the longest tenure of any announcer in the history of the franchise.
+Brad Sham just finished his 39th season as the radio play-by-play voice of the Dallas Cowboys, the longest tenure of any announcer in the history of the franchise.

 A graduate of the University of Missouri School of Journalism, Sham is an 11-time recipient of the Texas Sportscaster of the Year, has won eight Katie Awards from the Press Club of Dallas, and was an inaugural inductee into the Texas Radio Hall of Fame in 2002.